-4.10.1 The number and form of the constituent examinations and the weighting of each of the constituent examinations in determining the final mark are listed in the course description in the Prospectus.
-If a student has not taken part in various constituent examinations, he/she cannot complete the programme component and will not receive a final mark for this programme component during the academic year concerned.
+- 4.10.1 The number and form of the constituent examinations and the weighting of each of the constituent examinations in determining the final mark are listed in the course description in the Prospectus.
+If a student has not taken part in various constituent examinations, the student cannot complete the programme component and the student will not receive a final mark for this programme component during the academic year concerned. - 4.10.2 For papers, presentations, research, reports or other educational achievements that have been carried out in a group, the assessment will be based on the individual contribution.